 Start a new container

-- Go to Dashboard → Instances
+- Go to Dashboard → GPU Instances

 - Click New Container